ylkyc/ironmaking-zju/README.md

 This work is inspired by the following papers:

-F. Yan, C. Yang, X. Zhang, C. Yang and Z. Ruan, "BTPNet: A Probabilistic Spatial-Temporal Aware Network for Burn-Through Point Multistep Prediction in Sintering Process," in IEEE Transactions on Neural Networks and Learning Systems, doi: 10.1109/TNNLS.2024.3415072.
+Yan F, Yang C, Zhang X, et al. BTPNet: A Probabilistic Spatial-Temporal Aware Network for Burn-Through Point Multistep Prediction in Sintering Process[J].
+IEEE Transactions on Neural Networks and Learning Systems, 2024.

 Yan F, Yang C, Zhang X. DSTED: A denoising spatial–temporal encoder–decoder framework for multistep prediction of burn-through point in sintering process[J].
 IEEE Transactions on Industrial Electronics, 2022, 69(10): 10735-10744.